 Asaf reached out to me to direct a music video for a different song from his upcoming album.
 We were planning to shoot in Eastern Europe and have dancers fly from the US to perform in the video.
-Asaf was supposed to come from Italy and myself from Berlin.
+Asaf was supposed to come from Italy and me from Berlin.
 But then Covid-19 broke out and everything stopped.
 I was still talking to producers and pushing to make it happen, but as the days passed and countries started closing their borders, we realised we couldn’t film it.

 So, Asaf came up with this idea of releasing a smaller video of dancers filming themselves in confinement dancing to Earth Odyssey.
 It was mainly as a reaction to all the beautiful videos from Italy of people singing from their balconies together.
 We wanted to create something optimistic that will make people feel happy in these dark, confusing times.

 The brief was very open.
 We basically asked the dancers to interpret the song with their bodies, so the whole dance was improvised or choreographed by the dancers.
-I asked them to film static long shots and then I requested from whoever could, to have their partners film hand-held takes as well.
+I asked them to film static long shots and then I requested from whoever could to have their partners film hand-held takes as well.
 I mostly look for emotion in dance so it was important for me to get close to them.
 I think the fact that some of them were filmed by their partners created a unique intimacy and playfulness with the camera.

 I mostly look for emotion in dance so it was important for me to get close to them.

 Once the dancers sent over their footage, I could send them my notes and ask for reshoots.
 Since they are not professional cinematographers, we sometimes needed reframing, or if I saw an element in their footage, like a window overlooking a forest, I could ask them to film it at a certain angle in order to emphasise it.
 Bobbi Jene Smith, dancer, choreographer and producer of this video, helped me guide the dancers.
 Some needed toning down and some needed a bit more of a precise guidance.
 But since they are such amazing dancers, we didn’t need to do much in order to get such beautiful performance.
-It was all very exciting, because the footage was so diverse and I received things I never expected.
+It was all very exciting because the footage was so diverse and I received things I never expected.